Code-Institute-Submissions/PeterSvk1-project1/Readme.md

 ---------------

 ### Gallery page:
-1. --Here user can find beautiful pics of Bratislava castle.
+- Here user can find beautiful pics of Bratislava castle.
-2. --They will have idea how castle look.
+- They will have idea how castle look.

 <img src="readme_pics/gallerypage.jpg" alt="pic6"/>

 ----------------

 ### Footer section:
-1. --Here user can click on social media icons and it will take them to facebook,youtube,instagram,twitter.
+- Here user can click on social media icons and it will take them to facebook,youtube,instagram,twitter.
-2. --Names of social media will change from white to red when user hover their mouse over.
+- Names of social media will change from white to red when user hover their mouse over.
-3. --It makes very easy to find social media for user
+- It makes very easy to find social media for user

 <img src="readme_pics/footer.jpg" alt="pic7"/>

 -----------------
 ### map section:
-1. --Its important for user to know where Castle is located
+- Its important for user to know where Castle is located
-2. --User can easier find transport and reach their destination with map.
+- User can easier find transport and reach their destination with map.

 <img src="readme_pics/map.jpg" alt="pic7"/>

 -----------------

 ### Testing:
-1. --I tested that website works on different browsers: chrome,brave,edge.
+- I tested that website works on different browsers: chrome,brave,edge.
-2. --Project is responsive,looks good on phone and also other standart devices.
+- Project is responsive,looks good on phone and also other standart devices.
-3. --I used devtools build in chrome but also my phone.
+- I used devtools build in chrome but also my phone.

 ### Bugs:
 Didnt encounter any, atleast not on phone or chrome browser PC.

 ### Validator testing:
-1. HTML -- No error were returned when passing through W3C validator
+- HTML -- No error were returned when passing through W3C validator
-2. CSS -- No errors were found using Jigsaw validator
+- CSS -- No errors were found using Jigsaw validator
-3. Accessibility -- I confirmned colors and fonts are easy to read and it passed lighthouse in devtools
+- Accessibility -- I confirmned colors and fonts are easy to read and it passed lighthouse in devtools

 <img src="readme_pics/validation.jpg" alt="pic7"/>